 This heater is perfectly designed and built for the job site.
 It has a rugged outer covering, a stout handle, and a sturdy base for ease of use in the outdoor environment.
 The use of heavy-duty material protects the burner and other internal components from getting damaged if an object hits the heater.

 The compact design and heavy-duty handle make it easy for one to transport the heater from one place to another.

 You will enjoy a relatively quiet environment when using the Mr. Heater MH60QFAV.
-Thanks to Quiet Burner Technology, the heater produces up to 50% less noise than other forced air propane heaters with similar BTU rating.
+Thanks to Quiet Burner Technology, the heater produces up to 50% less noise than other forced air propane heaters with similar BTU ratings.

-Although Mr. Heater MH60QFAV is designed for the typical job site, you still need to take necessary precautions to avoid injury.
+Although Mr. Heater MH60QFAV is designed for the typical job site, you still need to take the necessary precautions to avoid injury.
 Mainly, avoid touching the surface when the heater is running.
 After a while, the temperature rises high enough to cause injury if one touches the surface.